futurediffusion/future-basic-pitch/README.md

 Optionally, you may append any of the following flags to your prediction command to save additional formats of the prediction output to the `<output-directory>`:

 - `--sonify-midi` to additionally save a `.wav` audio rendering of the MIDI file.
+  The generated audio is saved as 16-bit PCM so it can be played by standard audio players.
 - `--save-model-outputs` to additionally save raw model outputs as an NPZ file.
 - `--save-note-events` to additionally save the predicted note events as a CSV file.